-- Operating a revenue service vehicle, including when not in revenue service; - Operating a non-revenue service vehicle, when required to be operated by a holder of a Commercial Drivers License; - Controlling movement or dispatch of a revenue service vehicle; - Maintaining a revenue service vehicle or equipment used in revenue service, unless the recipient receives Section 5307 funding and is in an area of less than 200,000 population; or, Section 5311 funding and contracts out such services. - · Carrying a firearm for security purposes.
+- Operating a revenue service vehicle, including when not in revenue service; - Operating a non-revenue service vehicle, when required to be operated by a holder of a Commercial Drivers License; - Controlling movement or dispatch of a revenue service vehicle;

+- Maintaining a revenue service vehicle or equipment used in revenue service, unless the recipient receives Section 5307 funding and is in an area of less than 200,000 population; or, Section 5311 funding and contracts out such services. - Carrying a firearm for security purposes.

-"Substance Abuse Professional" means licensed physician (Medical Doctor or Doctor of Osteopathy); or a licensed or certified psychologist, social worker, or employee assistance professional; or an addiction counselor (certified by the National Association of Alcohol and Drug Abuse Counselors Certification Commission or by the International Certification Reciprocity Consortium/Alcohol & Other Drug Abuse).
+"Substance Abuse Professional" means licensed physician (Medical Doctor or Doctor of Osteopathy); or a licensed or certified psychologist, social worker, or employee assistance professional; state-licensed or certified marriage and family therapist; or addiction drug and alcohol counselor (certified by the National Association of Alcohol and Drug Abuse Counselors Certification Commission (NAADAC), the International Certification Reciprocity Consortium/Alcohol & Other Drug Abuse (ICRC), or by the National Board for Certified Counselors, Inc. and Affiliates/Master Addictions Counselor (NBCC)).
 All must have knowledge of and clinical experience in the diagnosis and treatment of alcohol and controlled substances-related disorders.

-"Vehicle" means a bus, electric bus, van, automobile, rail car, trolley car, trolley bus, work truck, vessel, or other CITY driven equipment.
-A "mass transit vehicle" is a vehicle used for mass transportation.
+"Vehicle" means a bus, electric bus, van, automobile, rail car, trolley car, trolley bus, work truck, vessel.
+A "public transit vehicle" is a vehicle used for public transportation or ancillary services.